thegenemyers/FASTK/README.md

 files is described in the section on Data Encodings.

 The -v option asks FastK to output information about its ongoing operation to standard error.
+The -bc option allows you to ignore the prefix of each read of the indicated length, e.g. the reads have a bar code at the start of each read.
 The -P option specifies where FastK should place all the numerous temporary files it creates, if not `/tmp` by default.
 The -M options specifies the maximum amount of memory, in GB, FastK should use at any given moment.